 Decades of Federal Courtroom Experience

 I have represented clients for many years in federal court.
-I have the knowledge and investigative resources needed to establish a balance of power in the courtroom and fight for the best possible results for my client.
+Having handled over 275 federal cases over the course of my career, I have the knowledge, experience and investigative resources needed to fight for the best possible results for my clients.

 Federal Crimes and Criminal Charges

-I counsel and defend people in federal criminal cases involving the following kinds of criminal charges:
+I counsel and defend people in federal criminal cases including but not limited to the following kinds of federal criminal charges:

 - Internet Crimes

 - Making a False Statement to a Federal Agent